Exchanging cash is cheap and easy. You can change money in an exchange bureau (cambio) or a bank.

 Exchanges in Montevideo are open regular business hours, typically 9am till 7pm Monday to Friday.
 To exchange on weekends or until 10pm, go to a shopping centre exchange house.

-However, Uruguayans, like the citizens of many other Latin American nations, typically save in dollars.
+Uruguayans, like the citizens of many other Latin American nations, typically save in dollars.
+So we usually have separate bank accounts in pesos and dollars.
 So don’t be surprised to see property prices, rental values and the price of electrical and luxury goods labelled in dollars.

 Why do I see the price in dollars everywhere?

 In Uruguay, $ is the symbol for … pesos!
 The symbol for US dollars is U$S or US$ or USD.